 Olivia: There’s lots of different terms for it – sensory modulation, sensory strategies, sensory whatever (Ha!).
-It’s so broad and can be used in so many ways.
+It’s a broad term and can be used in so many ways.

 dc: For someone who might not quite understand, what is an example of a sensory strategy?

 Olivia: A strategy could be something like grounding techniques.
 If someone is quite distressed they could ground themselves by: